gcky/etl-project-website/user-docs.md

 ## Custom Transformations

-When you select a single column of object or date type, the *Custom Transformations* card will appear under the Operate section.
+When you select a single column of string or date type, the *Custom Transformations* card will appear under the Operate section.

 <a class="anchor" id="clean-custom-transformation-find-replace"></a>